 After much trial and testing, I present my easy giant paper flower pattern and tutorial!
 Unlike my other giant paper flowers, this pattern is not any specific type of flower, but just a pretty, cheerful blossom to brighten your room!

 Reader Sandy McFarland made these beauties from my pattern — she says, “Easy is an understatement!
-I upsized these to use 12×12 sheets and cut with a silhouette.”
+I upsized these to use 12×12 sheets and cut with a Silhouette.”

 And these pretty in pink flowers were made by reader Sue Zakar for her granddaughter.
-She made the stems from 16″ bamboo skewers covered in green duct table and added some leaves and a stamen.
+She made the stems from 16″ bamboo skewers covered in green duct tape and added some leaves and a stamen.
 Aren’t they cute?

 So without further ado, let me show you how to make giant paper flowers!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Materials Needed to Make the Giant Paper Flowers